Guns and Roses (Numbers): Plot summary

 Meanwhile, the FBI team learns that someone tipped off the biker gang under ATF investigation for a series of bank robberies involving high-powered guns.
 Don goes to Robin to ask her for the ATF's file, but she is upset with him for leaving their date.
 Once Don tells her the truth about his phone call, she agrees to help him.
 Don, David, and FBI Special Agent Megan Reeves (Diane Farr) go to the informant's house and find both the informant and Richard Davis dead.
 They conclude that Richard Davis was at the house to find his wife's killer and that Nikki Davis's killer is eliminating witnesses and investigators.
 Upon a tip from the Los Angeles Police Department, the FBI team arrests the ringleader of the gang.
-Don considers holding him without evidence, but Robin tells him not to compromise the investigation.
+Don considers holding him without evidence, but Robin tells him not to compromise the investigation and he is released.
 With Charlie's analysis of the DNA found in the Davises' bedroom, the team learns that one of her own teammates, ATF Agent Rho (Eric Steinberg), was behind Nikki Davis' death.
-While Agent Rho and the biker gang commit another heist, Don and his team arrive on the scene and after a tense gunfight, the bike gang along with Agent Rho are finally arrested.
+While Agent Rho and the biker gang commit another heist, Don and his team arrive on the scene and, after a tense gunfight, the biker gang along with Agent Rho are all shot either by Don or his team with Rho surviving, and any others surviving, finally arrested.

 Afterward, Charlie expresses his concerns about Don's ability to handle the stresses of FBI work to their father, Alan Eppes (Judd Hirsch), and they conclude that Don should be able to handle the stresses of his work because of his family ties.
 Don, taking into consideration Alan's earlier suggestion about dating again, goes to Robin's house to see her.